speechly/docs/content/client-libraries/ios/usage-guide/_index.md

 }
 ```

-Once created, you can use the manager together with `@ObservedObject` attributed in your SwiftUI `App`, e.g. like this:
+Once created, you can use the manager together with `@ObservedObject` attribute in your SwiftUI `App`, e.g. like this:

 ```swift
 import Foundation